Does Homeowners Insurance Cover Fence Damage?

 What should you do before filing a claim for your fence?

-When you notice your fence is damaged, you should take pictures before cleaning up or moving anything.
-Photographs of your fence help prove to your insurer that the damage was due to natural causes, vandalism or reckless driving.
+When you notice your fence is damaged, take pictures before cleaning up or moving anything.
+Photographs help prove the damage was due to natural causes, vandalism or reckless driving.
 In the latter two cases, the police report will also serve as substantial proof.

-Next, contact a contractor and have an estimate made of the damage done to your fence.
-If the total cost of the estimate for repairing the fence is less than the cost of your insurance deductible, you're probably better off paying for the repairs yourself without making a claim.
+Next, get a repair estimate from a contractor.
+If the estimate is less than your insurance deductible, you're probably better off skipping the claim and paying for the repairs yourself.

-This is because insurance policies have a deductible that the policyholder must pay out of pocket before the insurer compensates any costs.
-Making claims also raises your homeowners insurance premiums, so it only makes sense to file a claim when the cost of repairs exceeds your deductible.
+Why?
+Insurance policies have a deductible that you must pay out of pocket before insurance kicks in.
+Making claims also raises your homeowners insurance premiums, so it only makes sense to file a claim when repair costs are higher than your deductible.

 If it does make financial sense to file a claim, the next step is to look over the "other structures" coverage in your home insurance policy.
-This section outlines the specific circumstances in which damage to your fence is covered and for how much.
-If you can't find this section, give your agent or insurer a call for details.
+This section outlines when damage to your fence is covered and for how much.
+If you can't find this section, call your agent or insurance company for details.

 How do you file a fence damage claim with your homeowners insurance?

-Once you have pictures of the damage to your fence and an estimate for the cost of repairing it, it's time to contact your insurance company and file a homeowners claim.
-Most insurers let you do this either by phone or online.
+Once you have pictures of the fence damage and a repair estimate, contact your insurance company and file a homeowners claim.
+Most companies let you do this by phone or online.

-The agent who handles your call will ask you a few questions about the damage to help you figure out if the cost of repair is higher than your deductible, and they will inquire about the nature of the damage done.
-Next, you'll be sent some claim forms to fill out.
+The agent will ask you a few questions about the damage (including the nature of the damage) to help you figure out if the repair cost is more than your deductible.
+Next, you'll be sent claim forms to fill out.

-The insurance company will then send an insurance adjuster out to assess the damage for themselves and determine what, if any, damage is covered.
-Make sure you meet with the adjuster to point out any damage they might miss and provide your pictures and police report, if there is one.
-It's also a good idea to provide the adjuster with any pictures of the fence prior to the damage, if you have any.
+The company will then send out an insurance adjuster to assess the damage themselves and determine what, if any, damage is covered.
+Make sure you meet with the adjuster to point out any damage they might miss, and provide your pictures and police report, if there is one.
+It's also a good idea to provide pictures you may have of the fence before the damage.

-After the adjuster's inspection, the insurance company will inform you of how much money it will provide to cover repairs.
-Keep in mind that you can negotiate if you feel the insurer is not offering to cover enough.
-This is where having an estimate from an independent contractor can come in handy.
+After the adjuster's inspection, the insurance company will tell you how much they will pay for repairs.
+Remember that you can negotiate if you feel the company isn't offering enough.
+This is where an estimate from an independent contractor can come in handy.

 If the claim is denied or the payout is unreasonable, the insurance company has to give you a reason.
 If you disagree, speak with the adjuster or your agent, or have another contractor or adjuster come out for a second estimate.
-Once you've reached an acceptable settlement with your insurer, it may choose to provide you with partial payment before repairs begin and pay the remainder after repairs on the fence are finished.
+Once you've reached an acceptable settlement, your insurance company may choose to make a partial payment before repairs begin and then pay the remainder when the repairs are finished.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.